lolerpnv/Gallery/README.md

 # Gallery
-Php image gallery with dynamic JS navigation, upload form and dynamic poll with MySQL database.
+Php image gallery with dynamic JS navigation and picture upscaling, upload form and dynamic poll with MySQL database.

 Done by following PHP for Absolute Beginners 2nd Edition.